circleci/circleci-docs/jekyll/_cci2/persist-data.md

 * Uploading artifacts
 * Uploading test results

-Details about your storage and network transfer usage can now be viewed on your Plan Settings.
+Details about your storage and network transfer usage can be viewed on your Plan Settings.

 ### How to manage your storage and network transfer use